Magicianred/my-blog-sample/README.md

 ## Instructions
 ### 1. Database
-1. Create a new Database in Sql Server
-2. Run scripts:
-	- 000_InitialScript.sql
-	- 000b_CreateUniqueCostraintForMigrationName.sql
-	- 001_create_posts_table.sql
+Show the [README.md](https://github.com/Magicianred/my-blog-sample/blob/develop/DBScripts/README.md) in DBScript folder.

-### 2. Set Connection string
+### 2. Set your Connection string in the projects
-Set your connection string in file appsettings.json (or better in appsettings.Development.json) - replace *YOUR_CONNECTION_STRING* with your connection string
+Set your connection string in files appsettings.json (or better in appsettings.Development.json) - replace *YOUR_CONNECTION_STRING* with your connection string
 ```json
   "ConnectionStrings": {
     "myBlog": "YOUR_CONNECTION_STRING"
   }
 ```

-### 3. Run application
+### 3. Run applications
+- For the *Web Application* set *Magicianred.LearnByDoing.MyBlog.<span/>Web* project as Startup Project and lanch debug or see the [README.md](https://github.com/Magicianred/my-blog-sample/blob/develop/Magicianred.LearnByDoing.MyBlog.Web/README.md)
-Set *Magicianred.LearnByDoing.MyBlog.Web* project as Startup Project and lanch debug
+- For the *Web Api Application* set *Magicianred.LearnByDoing.MyBlog.WebApi* project as Startup Project and lanch debug or see the [README.md](https://github.com/Magicianred/my-blog-sample/blob/develop/Magicianred.LearnByDoing.MyBlog.WebApi/README.md)